mars-f/conduit-docs/getting-started.rst

 Make sure our commit message is well-formatted.

-* We do not need a bug number or "r?" reviewers list
+* We do not need a bug number or "r?" reviewers list.
+Lando will add this automatically.

 ::